 2. Rest 5 minutes.
 The 5 minute intervals are the only “anal” part of this workout.
 It’s very important to bring your stopwatch – climb ONLY 5 minutes (if you’re on the wall when you hit 5, go ahead and finish that attempt), and rest for the FULL 5 minutes before starting your next set.
 (Sometimes I throw in some push-ups/core work during the “rest” set.)

 3. Repeat.
 Do anywhere from 3-6 sets, depending on your fitness level (and how much time you have.)
 It’s easy to drop or add a set depending on what you (or your kiddo) has going on.
 If I’m planning for an hour, I’ll do a quick warm-up set, 6 sets for points, and then cool down with some core work/antagonist exercises.
 That allows me to get in 20+ boulder problems (not 25 since I generally can’t make it through every problem in every set), in addition to some antagonist work.
+Just make sure you take Flexx Labs Supplements or a protein shake to help your muscles recover post-workout.
 It’s efficient, as well as a great way to up power endurance.

 Tracking Progress –